gravitl/netmaker-k8s-docs/deployment.rst

 To deploy in a container, you will need a manifest.
 Examples can be found here: https://github.com/gravitl/netmak8s

 If deploying a daemonset to encompass all (or most) nodes, use netclient-daemonset.yml as the basis.
-You will need to insert a key (ACCESS_TOKEN), specify a network (NETWORK), and change to the appropriate version.
+You will need to insert a key (TOKEN_VALUE), and change the netclient image tag to the appropriate version (e.g. v0.9.3).

 If deploying a gateway, use netclient-gateway.yml as the basis.
-You will need to insert a key (ACCESS_TOKEN), specify a network (NETWORK), and change to the appropriate version.
+You will need to insert a key (TOKEN_VALUE), and change the netclient image tag to the appropriate version (e.g. v0.9.3).

+There are various ways these manifests can be modified to match various scenarios which you should be aware of:

+**Port:** Rather than specify a port, UDP Hole Punching can be used.
+In this case, the fields for NETCLIENT_IS_STATIC, NETCLIENT_ROAMING, NETCLIENT_PORT, and NETCLIENT_ENDPOINT can be left blank.
+For typical deployments, we recommend leaving these fields set.

+**NodePort:** In some scenarios, you will want to pair a NodePort with the Port.
+For instance, if you cannot deploy the netclient with host privileges/networking, you can remove these privileges in the manifest, expose the port on the pod, and create a NodePort service that will route traffic to the pod.
+In such a scenario we recommend using 31821 as the Port for WireGuard in the manifest.
+You should then use the **same** NodePort to map to the DaemonSet.
+Here is an example manifest: https://raw.githubusercontent.com/gravitl/netmak8s/main/nodeport-example.yaml

+**Kernel WireGuard:** The container ships with wireguard-go, which is slower than kernel WireGuard.
+Often, a DevOps engineer or Developer will not have control over the underlying infrastructure.
+If it's a cloud provider k8s distribution, even the operations team often cannot do much about OS-level dependencies.
+However, if you do have the option to SSH into the host machines and install software, it is preferable to have kernel WireGuard installed.

+In such cases, after installing kernel WireGuard on the host (e.g. `apt install wireguard wireguard-tools`), you can use the kernel versions of the manifests (netclient-gateway-kernel.yml and netclient-daemonset.yml)

+For DigitalOcean, we also have a manifest that will both deploy the netclient and a WireGuard controller, which will install WireGuard on the host whenever it is not present.
+Something similar can be done for other cloud providers, but you must know the correct commands to run in order to install WireGuard (must know underlying OS).
+Then you can simply modify the script (inline in the yaml) to install on your cloud: https://github.com/gravitl/netmaker/blob/master/kube/netclient-template-doks.yaml